isomerpages/moe-yiochukangpri/_about-us/School Advertisements.md

 *   Photocopy of relevant certificates such as Basic Food Hygiene Course, etc

-**3.** Submit the completed application form and documents by closing date via email OR to the School’s General Office.
+**3.**&nbsp;Submit the completed application form and documents by closing date via email OR to the School’s General Office.

 *   Address: 11, Choa Chu Kang Street 52, Singapore 689285